 late-14c., congregacioun, "a gathering, assembly, a crowd; an organized group, as of a religious order or body of scholars; act of congregating," from Old French congregacion (12c., Modern French congrégation) and directly from Latin congregationem (nominative congregatio) "an assembling together, union, society," noun of action from past-participle stem of congregare "to herd together, collect in a flock, swarm; assemble," from assimilated form of com "together" (see con-) + gregare "to collect into a flock, gather," from grex (genitive gregis) "a flock" (from PIE root *ger- "to gather").

-Used by Tyndale to translate Greek ekklesia in New Testament and by some Old Testament translators in place of synagoge.
+Used by Tyndale (1520s) to translate Greek ekklesia in New Testament in the sense "an assembly of persons for religious worship and instruction," also "the Christian church in general."
+The word also was used by Wycliffe and other Old Testament translators in place of synagoge on the notion of "the whole body of the Hebrews, as a community, gathered and set apart for the service of God.
 (Vulgate uses a variety of words in these cases, including congregatio but also ecclesia, vulgus, synagoga, populus.)
 Protestant reformers in 16c. used it in place of church; hence the word's main modern sense of "local society of believers" (1520s).

 Web design and development by MaoningTech.